haubie/midiex/README.md

 - **listing** or **counting** MIDI ports availble (for example, a keyboard or synth)
 - **opening** or **closing connections** to MIDI ports
 - **sending** or **receiving messages** to and from connections
-- **creating a virtual output connection** so your Elixir application appears as a MIDI device.
+- **creating a virtual output connection** so your Elixir application appears as a MIDI input port on the host OS.
+- **creating a virtual input connection** so your Elixir application appears as a MIDI output port on the host OS.

 ## Feature support
 Not all midir features have been wraped and some features are backend specific:
 - **Virtual output connection**: currently on every platform but Windows
-- **Virtual input connection**: although midir supports virtual input connections, it's not currently supported in this library.
+- **Virtual input connection**: currently on every platform but Windows.

 ## MIDI messages
 MIDI messages are in binary format.
 They're usually in the format of one status byte followed by one or two data bytes.